19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 16\.—(1) The owner developer of a development to which this Division applies shall establish one or more maintenance funds in accordance with this section at any time on or after —

-(a) the date the first temporary occupation permit is issued in respect of any lot or proposed lot in the development or, in the case of a staged development, the date the first temporary occupation permit is issued in respect of any lot or proposed lot comprised in the initial stage of the staged development on completion thereof; or
+(a) the date the first temporary occupation permit is issued in respect of any lot or proposed lot in the development; or

+[Act 35 of 2017 wef 01/02/2019]

 (b) such subsequent date when this Division applies to the development,

-whichever is the later, but in every case before the collection of maintenance charges from any purchaser of any lot or proposed lot in the development starts.
+whichever is the later.

+[Act 35 of 2017 wef 01/02/2019]

 (2) The owner developer of every such development shall establish a general maintenance fund, which shall be used for the following purposes only: